nrsur-catalog/NRSurCat-1/src/nrsur_catalog/web_builder/README.md

 |    |--- GW*.ipynb: one notebook per event
 |--- catalog_plots.ipynb: a notebook with some summary plots of the catalog
 |--- citations.md: a page with the citations

+The `page_template` folder contains the template for the pages of the website.